- Move-in for first year and transfer students is Friday, August 23, 2019.

 International Student Move-in

-- International, exchange, and GU in Qatar students are specially designated to move-in expect to move to campus on Thursday, August 23, between 12:00 PM to 4:00 PM.
+- International, exchange, and GU in Qatar students are specially designated to move-in on Thursday, August 22, between 12:00 PM to 4:00 PM.
 Check-in outside of this designated date and time is not permitted.

-- International students will retrieve their key from a central check-in station in front of New South.
+- International students will retrieve their GOCard and key from a central check-in station in front of New South.
 Moving carts will be made available at the time of check-in.

 - There is no vehicle queue.
 Vehicles may enter campus at the Canal Road Entrance and park in the Southwest Quad Garage for 2 hours at no charge.